Home

 A. If you can arrange your layout into a variety of sizes or configurations, we would appreciate the options.
 Please send a sketch or two of how it is arranged.
 Remember, your size must include whatever standoffs you use, as we do not supply them.

 Longer, narrower layouts are usually easier to place than big squares; L-shapes are discouraged.
-We have limited space on the floor so please understand if we cannot accommodate your larger setups; we cannot be like Trainfest.
+We have limited space on the floor so please understand if we cannot accommodate your larger setups; we cannot be like Trainfest!

 Q. Do exhibitors have to pay for electricity?
 Can we have more than one plug?